 Days to Harvest:

 If you need to store picked kale, place it in the refrigerator and keep it moist but not sealed.
-It can retain its crispness this way for a week or two.
+It can retain it’s crispness this way for a week or two.

-Hanover Salad Fast grower and early producer.
+‘Hanover Salad’ Fast grower and early producer.
 Nice for fresh use.

-Kale can be direct seeded in the garden or started indoors and set out as transplants.
+Planting: Kale can be direct seeded in the garden or started indoors and set out as transplants.
 Start plants indoors about 6 weeks before your last expected frost date.
 Kale seeds germinate quickly in warm soil and should be up within 5 - 8 days.

-You can direct seed in cold climates, in the spring, as soon as the soil can be worked and the soil temperature is at least 45 degrees F. Kale matures quickly, in about 2 months or less, so if you prefer you can start your plants later or even plant multiple crops by succession planting.
+You can direct seed in cold climates, in the spring, as soon as the soil can be worked and the soil temperature is at least 45 F. Kale matures quickly, in about 2 months or less, so if you prefer you can start your plants later or even plant multiple crops by succession planting.